garrett-genord/ITCS-2530/README.md

 Week 5 Assignment - This assignment uses user-defined functions to operate a surf shop.
 The user can select to view their options, purchase different types of surfboards, view the # of boards purchased, and the cost of boards purchased.

+Week 6 Assignment - This assignment uses arrays and loops to retrieve a list of bowler names/scores from a file, finds each bowlers average, and outputs the results to the console.